benschneider/spectral-diffusion/README.md

 ```
 It will:
 1. Benchmark TinyUNet vs. SpectralUNet on synthetic data
+2. Train spectral variants with uniform frequency corruption and ARE/PCM modules enabled
-2. Repeat on CIFAR-10
+3. Repeat on CIFAR-10 (and emit MASF sampler grids for quick inspection)
-3. Run a Taguchi sweep over spectral settings and samplers
+4. Run a Taguchi sweep over spectral settings and samplers
-4. Generate figures + a report in `docs/figures/`
+5. Generate figures + a report in `docs/figures/`

 ---